How I Use Nikon's Metering System

 A Bug's Life

-The new camera introduces Highlight-Weighted Metering mode into my life.
-It's currently only available in the latest pro and prosumer Nikon cameras – the D5, D850, D810, D750, D500, and D7500.
+The D7500 introduced Highlight-Weighted Metering mode into my life.
 Unlike Matrix Metering which is decidedly complicated, Highlight-Weighted Metering is conceptually very simple.
 It assesses the entire frame, but puts the greatest emphasis on highlight areas in determining the final exposure.

 Put another way, it uses the insect algorithm for metering – it fixates on the bright light!